swiftlang/sourcekit-lsp/README.md

 ### Recommended Toolchain

-Use the latest [Trunk Development (master)](https://swift.org/download/#trunk-development-master) toolchain snapshot from Swift.org.
+Use the `swift-DEVELOPMENT-SNAPSHOT-2018-11-01-a` toolchain snapshot from https://swift.org/download/#snapshots.
+It can be found under "Older Snapshots" as "November 1, 2018".
 SourceKit-LSP is still early in its development and we are actively adding functionality to the toolchain to support it.
-Using an older toolchain, such as a Swift-4.2 toolchain, is likely to be missing important functionality.

 ### Selecting the Toolchain